RukshanNuwan/mdc-final/README.md

 - Added new feature for outside kernel in wet section
 - Added new feature for outside milk in sd 4 mixing section
 - Added in-house & outside kernel quantity for summary report
+- Updated select box data binding function in  new mixing module

 ## v2.5.7